NoFate35/django_intro/README.md

 * Managing the application from the command line
 * Integration testing, factories
 * ORM.
 Creating entities.
 Relationships
+### Installation
+The poetry project manager must be installed to work with the project

 ### Description
 The project is managed by the poetry project manager and consists of several applications:
 * articles - full CRUD in Django